Yuval-Peled/Tequel/readme.md

-// For illegal queries (querying a column that doesn't exist), tql is aware of the mistake in the query const badQueryResults = await tql.query(`SELECT address FROM people`); const addresses = badQueryResults.map(result => result.address); // ERROR - badQueryResult is a TequelParseError, not an array of results
+// For illegal queries (querying a column that doesn't exist), tql is aware of the mistake in the query const badQueryResults = await tql.query(`SELECT address FROM people`); const addresses = badQueryResults.map(result => result.address);
+// ERROR - badQueryResult is a TequelParseError, not an array of results
-// the exact type of badQueryResults is TequelParseError<"Query requested column address which does not exist in requested tables">
+// the exact type of badQueryResults is:
+//      TequelParseError<"Query requested column address which does not exist in requested tables">
 ```

 Let's break this down: